Improve Your SaaS Search Rankings: Focus on Keywords and Backlinks

 SEO is a strategy that integrates your efforts on your website, blog, backlinks, referrals, and social media.
 It isn’t complete when one of those pieces is missing.
 You need backlinks and referrals to earn your website authority so that Google recognizes it as a trusted source.
 You need blogs and content to increase your website’s digital footprint, with weighted keywords.
 And you also need a responsive website that loads quickly when visitors click to come to your site.
 It all matters, and it’s all SEO, in some form.

 Positioning your website to be found boils down to value and smarts.
-Google, and other search platforms, determines value using a complex, evolving algorithm that rather effectively evaluates your site’s content.
+Google, and other search platforms, determine value using a complex, evolving algorithm that rather effectively evaluates your site’s content.
 While there are several factors that affect SERP ranking and results, strategically using keywords with backlinks can build authority and credibility.
 For more recommendations on using SEO in your marketing strategy, download Golden Spiral’s Complete SEO Guide For B2B Tech Marketing